CloudFront Functions event structure - Amazon CloudFront

 The multiValue property is used only when the HTTP request or response contains duplicate query strings, headers, or cookies with the same name, as shown in the preceding example.
 However, if there are multiple values in a single query string, header, or cookie, the multiValue property is not used.

-For example, consider a request with one Accept header that contains three values, as in the following example:
+Consider a request with one Accept header that contains three values.

 Accept: application/json, application/xml, text/html